|Commander / EDH||Legal|

 |Iconic Masters (IMA)||Uncommon|

 Combos Browse all

-Rift Bolt deals 3 damage to target creature or player.
+Rift Bolt deals 3 damage to target creature, player or planeswalker.

 Suspend 1— (Rather than cast this card from your hand, you may pay and exile it with a time counter on it.
 At the beginning of your upkeep, remove a time counter.
 When the last is removed, cast it without paying its mana cost.)